ama291/Music-Driven-Workout-App/README.md

     * *Note*: these cases are approximately in order of increasing difficulty.
 The last ones may be less accurate.
 * For getting previous results:
     * We did not write an API route for this yet
-* For tracking and un-tracking:
+* For tracking and un-tracking and checking if an exercise is tracked:
-    * Route
+    * Routes
         * `/api/fitness/toggletracked/`
+        * `/api/fitness/istracked`
     * Procedure
         * Call toggle exercise repeatedly
+        * Call isTracked in between
     * Expected result
         * The tracked bit should alternate between 0 and 1
+        * When the returned track bit is 1 for toggling tracked, the subsequent return for isTracked should be true.
+Otherwise, false.
     * Cases
         * `userID`: 1, `exID`: 12
         * You can also add a new userexercise to the database to ensure that it becomes 1 the first time you toggle it.